 Marriage and Family Therapists are psychotherapists and healing arts practitioners licensed by the State of California.
 All Marriage and Family Therapists hold either Masters or Doctoral degrees, within the fields of counseling and psychology, from state board accredited universities and are required to complete a minimum of 3500 hours of counseling experience before becoming eligible for licensure.
 Marriage and Family Therapists (MFTs) are core mental health practitioners and relationship specialists trained to assess, diagnose, and treat individuals, couples, families, and groups to achieve more fulfilling and productive personal, marital, familial, and social relationships.
 A Marriage and Family Therapist does not offer solutions or take sides.
 Instead, an MFT will assist you in working out solutions according to your own personal values and lifestyle.
 Seeking professional support is a sign of courage and a willingness to deal with life’s many changes.

-In this safe and confidential environment, Nicole helps you look objectively at your thoughts, feelings, and behaviors, while teaching you ways to deal with different situations.
+In this safe and confidential environment, our therapists helps you look objectively at your thoughts, feelings, and behaviors, while teaching you ways to deal with different situations.
 You will explore personal issues with someone who has unique listening skills, and is more neutral than those who are directly involved in your life.
-Nicole will provide you with feedback to support your emotional release and help guide you in finding your own solutions to personal problems.
+Our therapists will provide you with feedback to support your emotional release and help guide you in finding your own solutions to personal problems.
 In addition to talk therapy, other modalities, such as mindfulness practices, breath work, somatic therapies, gentle touch work, guided imagery, and creative arts are included in the therapy process, depending on the needs of each individual client.
 Keep in mind that your relationship with your therapist plays a crucial role in benefiting from treatment; therefore it’s important to find a therapist who you feel heard, understood, and accepted by.

 Cognitive-Behavioral Therapy – CBT posits that our thoughts are quite powerful and subsequently cause our feelings and behaviors.
 CBT also assumes that we all hold illogical, negative thoughts that keep us from feeling good.
 Often times these thoughts are created in early childhood, and so they’re repeated over time and have become so automatic that we often aren’t aware that we have them.
 Engaging in CBT provides you with an opportunity to objectively examine your cognitions and learn tools to modify your thought patterns, so that dysfunctional emotions and behaviors get eliminated.
 This type of therapy provides a useful system for evaluation and resolving problems that are the result of our mistaken beliefs and patterns of thought.
 CBT is active, structured, and short-term and expects that clients engage in homework exercises to more readily incorporate these skills learned in therapy into their everyday life.
 CBT is highly effective for those clients suffering from depression, anxiety, relationship problems, phobias, food issues, feelings of rejection, and fear of failure.
 Nicole has been additionally trained by one of the leading experts in CBT, David Burns, MD.
 To learn more about Dr. Burns, his resources, and training, click here.